basp-group/AIRI/README.md

 git submodule update --remote --merge # fetch and merge latest state of the submodule
 ```

-### Add BM3D Library
+### BM3D Library
-The [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) MATLAB library v.3.0.9 can be downloaded on its webpage or directly though [this link](https://webpages.tuni.fi/foi/GCF-BM3D/bm3d_matlab_package_3.0.9.zip).
-After unpacking the downloaded zip file, please copy the folder ``bm3d`` in the folder to the folder ``lib`` into this repository.
+The [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) MATLAB library v.3.0.9 can be downloaded from its webpage or directly using [this link](https://webpages.tuni.fi/foi/GCF-BM3D/bm3d_matlab_package_3.0.9.zip).
+After unpacking the downloaded zip file, the folder ``bm3d`` inside the folder should be copied in  ``./lib/`` of this repository.

-If you are working on macOS, you may need to run the following commands to remove the system restrictions on Matlab executable files in the BM3D library.
+If you are working on macOS, you may need to run the following commands to remove the system restrictions on MATLAB executable files in the BM3D library.

 ```bash
 # go to the folder of the bm3d library